sigmaidetest/real-time-stream-processor-mock/README.md

 # Real-Time Stream Processor

-This sample demonstrates the use of AWS Lambda with AWS Kinesis and AWS DynamoDB to process real-time streaming data for click stream analysis.
+This sample demonstrates the use of AWS Lambda with AWS Kinesis and AWS DynamoDB to process real-time streaming data for clickstream analysis.

 ## Prerequisites